 Choose a major that interests you and allows you to be successful.
 Here's how:

-Try the "What If I Changed My Program" option.
+Try the "What If I Changed My Program" option on MySuffolk.
 This allows you to view course requirements for different majors and to see how the courses you have already completed will apply to a new major.
-Or, check out these PDF samplesMeet the faculty and learn about their experiences and areas of expertise.
-Try scheduling an appointment, chatting after class, or attending office hours.
-Start by reading the faculty bios in College of Arts & Sciences and the Sawyer Business School.
-Not sure who to contact within the different departments?
-Ask an academic advisor.
+Or, check out these PDF samples of different program evaluations

 Officially declare your major by completing a Change of Major/Minor form and.
 Review your Program Evaluation for your major requirements.

-Explore internship opportunities and travel experiences which may be required as part of your major.
+Check for internship opportunities and travel experiences which may be required as part of your major.
 Certain majors require internships or travel experiences as part of the graduation requirements.